farhad1985/FOM/README.md

  <img src="/screenshots/logo.png" align="center"  />
 </p>

 Fom is a time management application based on the Pomodoro technique.
-It is free and open-source, and you are welcome to modify it as long as you credit me.
+You can focus on your work for 25 minutes, followed by a 5-minute break.
+It is free and open-source, and you’re welcome to modify it as long as you give me credit.

 ## Support
 Using this app is free but if you enjoy using it, you can support me :)